theuerc/Website/gitpod/docs/configure/authentication/github.md

 ## Starting Workspaces

-To start a new workspace after logging into Gitpod, use cmd-O (ctrl-O on Windows) or click on the **New Workspace** button in https://gitpod.io/workspaces.
+To start a new workspace after logging into Gitpod, use <Keybind>CtrlCmd + O</Keybind> or click on the **New Workspace** button in https://gitpod.io/workspaces.
 This will prompt for a repository URL, or suggest recent repositories opened with your account.

 You can also start a Gitpod workspace using a GitHub repository URL.
 Simply point your browser to the repository URL prefixed with `gitpod.io/#` as described in [Getting started](/docs/introduction/getting-started).